cooklang/cooklang-org/content/app/_index.md

 Update: we were overwhelmed with the amount of responses and closed sign up.
 Thank you for participation.

-If you want to help us beta test CookApp for iOS you can join our beta testing program.
+If you want to help us beta test Cooklang App for iOS you can join our beta testing program.
 You will dive in into Cooklang ecosystem and help us make it better.

 You will need: